Bust011r/bubble-blast/README.md

 A Simple implementation in C language of Bubble Blast algorithm game.

-This is a project for Development Course of University.
+This is a project for Software Development Course of University.